zxl2014swjx/ESC_WGS/README.md

 step_8 Calculate allele frequency

-The GeneFuse was employed to call gene fuse events.
+# The GeneFuse was employed to call gene fuse events.
-The Strelka was utilized to call somatic mutations.
+# The Strelka was utilized to call somatic mutations.
+# The ichorCNA was used to calculated the ploidy of tumor samples.
-The Gistic was leveraged
+# The Facets was used to call fragment variations.